rackerlabs/docs-style-guide/style-guide/writing/use-that-which-correctly.rst

        username and password that you created last month)
      - The hourly backups are rolled into a nightly backup, **which is retained for two days**.
+   * - Foods such as pizza and ice cream aren’t very good for you.
+     - Don't hyphenate words that begin with the prefix *multi*, such as *multitenant* and *multifaceted*, unless the root word starts with an *i* or a capital letter.

 .. _restrictive-clauses: